-You may also want to read our SEN policy, a document that gives more detail about our statutory duties and day to day procedures – for example how we plan the most effective support for children with SEN and how we review their progress, as well as the SEN Information Report.
+You may also want to read our padlet or our SEN policy.
+This document gives more detail about our statutory duties and day-to-day procedures – for example, how we plan the most effective support for children with SEN, how we review their progress and the SEN Information Report.

 Barking and Dagenham Local Authority also publishes a Local Offer on its website.
 This sets out a wide range of information about the specialist services, schools, colleges and organisations that can provide support and information for families of children and young people with SEND.
-It explains the procedures for requesting an assessment for an Education Healthcare Plan (EHP).
+It explains the procedures for requesting an Education Healthcare Plan (EHP) assessment.

 The information below is provided to answer the following questions: